devmentors/modular-framework/README.md

 ## About

-Modular framework is a set of helpful components for building the modular applications, especially based on [modular monolith](https://www.infoq.com/news/2019/09/design-ddd-modular-monolith/) architecture.
+Modular framework is a set of helpful components for building the modular applications, especially based on **[Modular Monolith](https://modularmonolith.net)** architecture.
 The code is written in C# language using the latest version of .NET framework for cross-platform capabilities.
 The project isn't published as NuGet package, so it's best to clone it and adjust to your own needs.
 Solution is split into 2 separate projects:
  - **Abstractions** - mostly set of interfaces that can be easily injected into your code
  - **Infrastructure** - the actual code implementing the provided public abstractions